fido-device-onboard/uefi-ble-fdo/SPEC.md

 > [!NOTE]
 > Onboarding, provisioning, and management can be be conflated into the same problem and solution (albeit clearly related).
 The onboarding capabilities herein are focused on the lower layers, namely establishment of ownership and control for onboarding, before OS installation starts.

+## Components

+There are three major components that are involved to onboard a device:

+- User Equipment (mobile phone, tablet, laptop, etc.)
+- Device to be onboarded
+- Device Manager, such as a cloud hosted service

 ## Deployment Sequence

 > Reference the [GATT Specification](#gatt-specification) for specific behaviors under error conditions.